Hugh Churchill expert in materials science and quantum technologies.

 Whether he’s working with fellow Arkansans, representing the university on a national level or mentoring students from around the world, Churchill has earned the admiration of students and academics alike.

-Similarly, Bailey – who is from Smackover – has always wanted to work in a lab.
+Similarly, Brycelynn Bailey is a graduate student who also works in Churchill’s lab.
+She’s from Smackover, Arkansas, and finds it thrilling that she can pursue this type of work in her home state.
 She hopes to work in a national laboratory after graduation, and she is drawn to research and development of new materials and electronics.

 Brycelynn Bailey examines data obtained from the dilution refrigerator in Churchill’s lab while he looks on.
 These data provide information about superconductor/semiconductor devices that could power next-generation quantum computers.